#1 in Kyoto for Solo Retreats

 9.6Location

-Why for a solo retreat — Garrya Nijo Castle Kyoto opened in 2023 — the property is the Banyan Tree group's Garrya-brand boutique-luxury Kyoto property (the Garrya brand is Banyan Tree's working contemporary-ryokan-style boutique sub-brand, with two properties in Asia — Bali and Kyoto).
-Twenty-five rooms …
+Why for a solo retreat: Garrya Nijo Castle Kyoto opened in 2022, the property is the Banyan Tree group's Garrya-brand boutique-luxury Kyoto property (the Garrya brand is Banyan Tree's contemporary-ryokan-style boutique sub-brand, with two properties in Asia, Bali and Kyoto).
+Twenty-five rooms around a tea-lounge-led, almost monastic common space; the smallest-footprint modern option, priced under the flagship tier and two blocks from Nijo Castle.

-Best room: Garden View Suite (the working onsen-and-zen-garden flagship) or Premier Suite for the working entry-level contemporary-ryokan option.
+Best room: Garden View Suite (the onsen-and-zen-garden flagship) or Premier Suite for the entry-level contemporary-ryokan option.

 #13 in Kyoto for Solo Retreats